fabiopaparella/ride-pooling-MoD/README.md

 # ride-pooling-MoD

-Code o
+Code of "A Time-invariant Network Flow Model for Ride-pooling Mobility-on-Demand" to generate an equivalent demand matrix to include ride pooling in LTI traffic flow problems

 ## Citing this work

-F. Paparella, L. Pedroso, T. Hofman, and M. Salazar, “A Time-invariant Network Flow Model for Ride-pooling Mobility-on-Demand
+F. Paparella, L. Pedroso, T. Hofman, and M. Salazar, “A Time-invariant Network Flow Model for Ride-pooling Mobility-on-Demand", Under Review

 ## Requirements
 Yalmip, Gurobobi